Canonical systems of basic invariants for unitary reflection groups: Introduction

 Flatto and Wiener introduced canonical systems to solve a mean value problem related to vertices for polytopes in \cite{Fla1,Fla2,Fla-Wei}.
 They proved that there exists a canonical system for every finite real reflection group.
 Later in \cite{Iwa}, Iwasaki gave a new definition of the canonical systems as well as explicit formulas for canonical systems for some types of reflection groups.
 The first and the third authors, in their previous work \cite{NT}, obtained an explicit formula for a canonical system for every reflection group.
 In this article, we extend the definition of canonical systems to the finite {\it unitary} reflection groups as follows. \begin{Defi} A system $\{f_{1},\dots,f_{n}\}$ of basic invariants is said to be {\bf canonical} if it satisfies the following system of partial differential equations:

 for $i,j=1,\dots,n$, where $\delta_{ij}$ is the Kronecker delta. \end{Defi} Our main result is the following existence theorem. \begin{Them} There exists a canonical system for every finite unitary reflection group. \end{Them} Our proof of Theorem \ref{Thoerem-cansys} is classification free.
-Furthermore, we give an explicit formula (Theorem \ref{const}) for a canonical system.
+Furthermore, we give an explicit formula (Theorem \ref{const}) for a canonical system which is also classification free.
+This formula is the same as one obtained in \cite{NT} for the real case, and we improve the proof.

 The organization of this article is as follows.
 In Section \ref{sec-basic-inv}, we introduce Lemma \ref{basic-invariants} which will play an important role in Section \ref{sec-can-exist} when we prove the existence theorem \ref{Thoerem-cansys}.
 In Section \ref{sec-explicit}, we give an explicit formula for a canonical system.